|

 RIP Version 2 RIP history 1.2.1 This page will explain the functions and limitations of RIP.
 The Internet is a collection of autonomous systems (AS).
 Each AS is generally administered by a single entity.
 Each AS has a routing technology which can differ from other autonomous systems.
 The routing protocol used within an AS is referred to as an Interior Gateway Protocol (IGP).
 A separate protocol used to transfer routing information between autonomous systems is referred to as an Exterior Gateway Protocol (EGP).
 RIP is designed to work as an IGP in a moderate-sized AS.
 It is not intended for use in more complex environments.
 RIP v1 is considered a classful IGP.
-RIP v1 is a distance vector protocol that broadcasts the entire routing table to each neighbor router at predetermined intervals.
-The default interval is 30 seconds.
-RIP uses hop count as a metric, with 15 as the maximum number of hops.
 If the router receives information about a network, and the receiving interface belongs to the same network but is on a different subnet, the router applies the one subnet mask that is configured on the receiving interface:

 RIP v1 has the following limitations: